Baltimore Ravens: Lamar Jackson era (2018–present)

-The Ravens drafted QB Lamar Jackson with the 32nd pick in the 2018 draft.
+The Ravens drafted quarterback Lamar Jackson with the 32nd pick in the 2018 draft.
 After the team started the season with a 4–5 record, Jackson took over as the starting QB in Week 11 when Joe Flacco was sidelined with a hip injury.
 The team won six of its next seven games, finishing the 2018 season with a 10–6 record and winning the AFC North, giving them their first playoff appearance since 2014 and their first division title since 2012.
 The Ravens lost to the Los Angeles Chargers in the Wild Card round with Jackson at quarterback, making him the youngest QB in NFL history to start a playoff game.
 At the conclusion of the season, Ozzie Newsome stepped down as the team's general manager.
 He was replaced by longtime assistant Eric DeCosta.

-On March 13, 2019, the Ravens traded Joe Flacco to the Denver Broncos in exchange for a fourth-round pick in the 2019 NFL Draft.
+On March 13, 2019, the Ravens traded Joe Flacco to the Denver Broncos in exchange for a fourth round pick in the 2019 NFL draft.
 That season, Lamar Jackson led the Ravens to a franchise-best 14–2 record, including a 12-game winning streak to finish the regular season.
-On December 22, they clinched home-field advantage for the first time in franchise history following a win over the Cleveland Browns.
+On December 22, they clinched homefield advantage for the first time in franchise history following a win over the Cleveland Browns.
 On December 8, Jackson became only the second player in NFL history to rush for over 1,000 yards from the quarterback position.
-Four days later, Jackson broke Michael Vick's single-season quarterback rushing record of 1,037 yards.
+Four days later, Jackson broke Michael Vick's single season quarterback rushing record of 1,037 yards.
 Thirteen Ravens were selected to the 2019 Pro Bowl, matching the all-time NFL record.

 The Ravens finished the 2019 regular season with 3,296 rushing yards, the most rushing yards by any team in NFL history during a season and they became the first team in NFL history to average at least 200 passing yards and 200 rushing yards per game in the same season.

-Despite earning the number-one seed in the playoffs, the Ravens were eliminated by the sixth-seeded Tennessee Titans in the Divisional Round of the playoffs, 28–12.
+Despite earning the number one seed in the playoffs, the Ravens were eliminated by the 6th seed Tennessee Titans in the Divisional Round of the playoffs, 28–12.
 Lamar Jackson was unanimously voted AP NFL MVP, becoming only the second player in NFL history to do so, after Tom Brady in 2010.